revbayes/revbayes.github.io/tutorials/convergence/index.md

 * The calculated burn-in

-* The splits excluded from the assessment for having frequency above 0.975 or below 0.025 (when applicable)

-* The continuous parameters excluded from the assessment for having no variation during the MCMC (when applicable)

 * Lowest ESS for the splits and continuous parameters

 * Instructions to check further the output: